mtrevisan/Boxon/README.md

 ### BindObject

 #### parameters
- - `condition`: The SpEL expression that determines if this field has to be read (NOTE that the root object is the outermost object, in order to evaluate a variable of a parent object the complete path should be used, as in `#root.object1.object2.variable`).
+ - `condition`: The SpEL expression that determines if this field has to be read.
  - `type`: the Class of the Object of the single element of the array (defaults to `Object`).
  - `selectFrom`: the selection from which to choose the instance type.
  - `validator`: the Class of a validator (applied BEFORE the converter).